gold-silver-copper/english/README.md

 2. Place the file somewhere accessible (e.g. `../rawwiki.jsonl`).
 3. From the `extractor` folder, run: `cargo run --release ../rawwiki.jsonl`
 4. Move the generated files adj_array.rs, noun_array.rs, verb_array.rs into the /src of english

+## Benchmarks
+Performance benchmarks were run on my M2 Max Macbook.

+Writing benchmarks and tests for such a project is rather difficult and requires opinionated decisions.
+Many words may have alternative inflections, and the data in wiktionary is not perfect.
+Many words might be both countable and uncountable, the tagging of words may be inconsistent.
+This library includes a few uncountable words in its dataset, but not all.
+Uncountable words require special handling anyway.
+Take all benchmarks with a pound of salt, write your own tests for your own usecases.
+Any suggestions to improve the benchmarking are highly appreciated.

+## Disclaimer
+Wiktionary data is often unstable and subject to weird changes.
+This means that the provided inflections may change unexpectedly.
+You can look at the diffs of *_array.rs files for a source of truth.

 ## Inspirations
 - https://github.com/atteo/evo-inflector